AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: AKE-GNN: The Proposed Framework

-AKE-GNN can be easily extended to the multiple GNN case, as illustrated in Figure~\ref{fig:framework}~(c).
-In each iteration of the knowledge exchange phase, each network $\gG_k$ accepts the knowledge from $\gG_{k-1}$.
-After certain iterations, each network contains the knowledge from all the other networks trained on the multiple views.
-The complete algorithm of AKE-GNN with the multiple GNNs can be found in Appendix A.
+AKE-GNN can be easily extended to the multiple GNN case, as illustrated in Fig.~\ref{fig:framework}(c).
+In each iteration of the knowledge exchange phase, each GNN model $\gG_k$ accepts the knowledge from $\gG_{k-1}$.
+After certain iterations of knowledge exchange, each GNN model contains the knowledge from all the other GNN models trained on the multiple graph views.
+We list the complete algorithm of AKE-GNN for multiple GNNs in Appendix.